Survey of Service Industries: Film and Video Distribution (DIST)

 The survey questionnaire contains generic modules designed to cover several service industries.
 These include revenue and expense modules.

-In order to reduce response burden, smaller firms receive a characteristic questionnaire (shortened version) that is industry-specific which does not include the revenue and expense modules.
+In order to reduce response burden, most of the firms receive a characteristic questionnaire (shortened version) that is industry-specific which does not include the revenue and expense modules.
 This shortened version is designed to collect both financial and non-financial characteristics, while revenue and expense data are extracted from administrative files.

 This is a census of all sampling units in the survey population.